 Alpine Huts

 The Alaska Alpine Club maintains three huts in the Delta Range.
 They are available on a first come first serve basis and the doors are unlocked.
 The hut fee is $1 per person per night.
 There is no trash service nor maid service so please leave the huts in good shape.
 Report hut problems to the Club.
+Please consider becoming an AAC member or contributing in another way to support the sustainability of these resources.
+Commercial groups or parties of 8 or more MUST check in with the club for availability prior to utilizing by emailing us at alaska.alpine.club@gmail.com.

 Thayer Hut